The noise surrounding a potential Foxtel Group transaction has quickly been turned into a media story about ‘Foxtel for sale’.

 International partners

-Thomson hinted the proposal in Foxtel came from overseas when new said there was interest in “an expanding market like Australia”.
+Thomson hinted the proposal for Foxtel came from overseas when he said there was interest in “an expanding market like Australia”.

-You could probably eliminate Netflix, Disney, NBCU and Paramount+ for various reasons.
-Netflix doesn’t need a complicated one-market partnership, Disney and NBCU similarly and are on journeys to streamline their own subscription services.
-At Paramount the old and incoming owner are much more likely to be sellers than buyers of media assets.
+You could probably eliminate Netflix, Disney, NBCU, and Paramount+ for various reasons.
+Netflix doesn’t need a complicated one-market partnership, the same goes for Disney and NBCU, which are also on journeys to streamline their own subscription services.
+At Paramount, the old and incoming owner are much more likely to be sellers than buyers of media assets.

 The most likely international partner/acquirer would be Warner Bros Discovery.
 The challenges it faces means it is unlikely to be in acquisition mode.
-A partnership though could see it launch Max in this market within Foxtel Group where the Binge offering is rebranded Max.
+A partnership, though, could see it launch Max in this market within Foxtel Group where the Binge offering is rebranded as Max.

 Max is now available in 65 markets globally, so getting into an important market like Australia must still be on the road map.
 But how best to do that?
-HBO, MAX and Discovery+ lost a combined US$107m in Q2 calendar 2024.
+HBO, Max, and Discovery+ lost a combined US$107m in Q2 calendar 2024.
 Foxtel Group generated EBITDA of $74m in FY2024.
-In its earnings notes last week, WBD noted it had repaid $1.8b debt in Q2, and had an undrawn $6b revolving credit facility.
+In its earnings notes last week, WBD noted it had repaid $1.8bn in debt in Q2, and had an undrawn $6bn revolving credit facility.